About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 About smoking

-People who smoke can have breathing problems when they have surgery.
-Stopping even for a few days before surgery can help.
+If you smoke, you can have breathing problems when you have surgery.
+Stopping for even a few days before your surgery can help.

 About sleep apnea